We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 To understand the difference in cooking performance between C4 Copper and Copper Core cookware, you first have to understand how they are constructed.

 All-Clad’s C4 Copper construction is unlike most other options you’ll find on the market.
-In a world of Tri-Ply (three-layered), 5-Ply (five-layered), and the rarer 7-Ply (seven-layered) cookware, C4 Copper cookware has a very rare 4 layers (4-Ply).
+In a world of Tri-Ply (three-layered), 5-Ply (five-layered), and the rarer 7-Ply (seven-layered) cookware, C4 Copper cookware has 4 layers (4-Ply).
 First is its copper exterior, then steel, copper again, and finally steel on the cooking surface.

 All-Clad’s Copper Core cookware is constructed with 5 bonded layers starting with a steel exterior, then aluminum, then copper, then aluminum again, and finally steel on the cooking surface.